Retail Store Optimization: Part 2

 Create A Unique Experience

 Collecting data and implementing data are two completely different ballgames.
 After gathering all possible information, it's time to roll up your sleeves and see how to apply it specifically to your business.
 Maybe a lot of sales are being lost between customers trying on clothes and checkout.
 So how do you fix it?
-Try developing unique fitting guides so customers will have a better picture before they try items on.
+Try developing a detailed fitting guide so customers will have a better idea of what will fit before they try items on.
+You can also dress mannequins with outfits that show off your store's unique style, so customers can picture themselves wearing your brand's merchandise.
 This will prevent them from wasting time on items they inevitably won't purchase.
 You may find out that customers aren't purchasing items above a certain price point.
 Either lower prices accordingly or offer incentives to get customers purchasing more.